Skip to Main Content

 Scholarly articles, like books, are textual sources which help you interpret the scores and performances you are studying.
 They often contain the newest research and presume an expert knowledge which can demand that you consult and compare other perspectives to gain full context.
 Most articles initially appear within journals, but we tend to access them through online databases.
 On this page, learn how to find articles and evaluate their authority.

-Many journals can be found in multiple online databases while others are in-print at Bracken Library.
+Many articles can be found in multiple online databases, while others must be found in print journals held at Bracken Library.
 Click here to search for a specific journal title, including online and physical locations.
-Use the filters on the left and the search bar above to narrow your results.
-You can also download the browser extension LibKey Nomad to eliminate paywalls you might encounter, if you find an article on Google, Wikipedia, or a publisher's website.
+OneSearch and Google Scholar can also be useful tools for finding scholarly articles.
+If searching on the open internet, be sure to evaluate the authority of articles you find.
+Download the browser extension LibKey Nomad to avoid paywalls you encounter on the open internet.

 Search Tips and Tricks